cloudikeme/end-to-end-observability-on-kubernetes-using-opentelemetry/README.md

 ### Implementing OpenTelemetry Collector

-Well what is the OpenTelemetry Collector?
+Well what is the OpenTelemetry Collector and why would i depl?

-The OpenTelemetry Collector is a powerful and flexible tool for collecting, processing, and exporting telemetry data.
+> The OpenTelemetry Collector is a powerful, flexible, vendor-agnostic tool for collecting, processing, and exporting telemetry data.
 Its modular architecture comprises several key components working together to form a robust data pipeline.

 **Here's a breakdown of the OpenTelemetry Collector's core components:**